I think what makes us sick also causes erectile dysfunction, hypertension, diabetes, cardiovascular disease.

 Moreover, each patient’s biomarkers are closely and continuously monitored.
 Our physicians are proactive in measuring the impact of hormones on prostate, kidney, and liver health, as well as other biomarkers, and they are well-versed in their understanding of how hormones directly affect carbohydrate and lipid metabolism.

 This means that treatment is always fit to the precise needs of the individual, and improvement of sexual health or symptoms like erectile dysfunction will never be pursued at the expense of your overall health.
-Additionally, all aspects of HRT, including diagnostics, clinical support, and pharmacy items, are provided in-house and managed internally – both for your convenience and to ensure accuracy and effectiveness of treatment.
+Additionally, all aspects of HRT, including diagnostics, clinical support, and pharmacy items, are provided in-house and managed internally – both for your convenience and to ensure the accuracy and effectiveness of treatment.

 It’s also important to note that Cenegenics is unique in its approach to HRT in that we help patients overcome all of the challenges that could be contributing to erectile dysfunction.
-In addition to improved libido and erectile function, our program also facilitates weight loss, mental acuity, better sleep, improved energy, and decreased disease risk.
+In addition to an improved libido and erectile function, our program also facilitates weight loss, mental acuity, better sleep, improved energy, and decreased disease risk.

-These factors are what continue to drive patients to Cenegenics as the premier choice not only for effectively addressing age-related conditions like erectile dysfunction, but for better health and vitality overall.
+These factors are what continue to drive patients to Cenegenics as the premier choice not only for effectively addressing age-related conditions like erectile dysfunction but for better health and vitality overall.

 Cenegenics physicians empower patients to achieve optimal wellness, including increasing sexual libido and desire, through nutrition, exercise, and hormone replacement therapy when clinically indicated.
 Excessive fat can decrease levels of testosterone, which may cause erectile dysfunction and low sex drive.
 Individualized nutrition and exercise plans help patients lose weight, increase libido, and increase self-confidence.